Concrete pH Balance for the Same Price as Relative Humidity

 Interaction is the point.
 Pure water is pH neutral, but we add a world of other contents to it.
 Concrete manufacturers mix aggregate and cement to water, and the pH of that water changes.
 Producers ensure that the pH level is prime for strong and stable concrete mixture.
 Beware: contractors need to maintain that healthy pH in concrete during installation and flooring.
 Two critical pH levels need to calibrate for success in flooring installation: pH of the concrete and pH of the adhesives used in flooring.
 Contractors fuse pH contents when they apply adhesives to bond a floor covering to concrete.
 If the pH guidelines are not compatible, the adhesive bond may break down.
 The flooring project is jeopardized.

 We resolve potential pH problems by maintaining healthy RH levels in concrete.
-This must be done to ensure successful installation, anyway.
+This must be done to ensure a successful installation, anyway.
 Once poured, concrete needs to hydrate.
 Water vapors need to migrate from the bottom of the slab to the top in order to evaporate.
 Easy enough.
-However, the relative humidity of air surrounding the slab also influences concrete RH.
+However, the RH of air surrounding the slab also influences concrete RH.
 Lower RH speeds up evaporation; higher RH slows it.
 It makes sense, then, that changes in RH also destabilize pH levels.
 This is why concrete must be given adequate time to form and strengthen (“cure”) and hydrate.
-These processes ensure not only prime RH levels, but also prime pH levels.
+These processes ensure not only prime RH levels but also prime pH levels.
 Establish those, and you can lay down the floor covering with the assurance that appropriately-selected adhesives will bond as they should.

 If every concrete slab has its own chemical equilibrium process, imagine the stakes for installers of huge concrete structures.
 Every floor of every hospital (for example), every foot on every floor, requires a massive investment in the establishment of safe RH levels.
 The opposite is also true.
-Litigation for poorly-installed concrete and flooring will cover every floor of the hospital, every foot applied to every floor.
+Litigation for poorly installed concrete and flooring will cover every floor of the hospital, every foot applied to every floor.
 In such cases, entire projects can be derailed and bankrupted due to our neglect of a simple chemical process inherent in every concrete and flooring installation.

 Every raindrop can influence the hydrogen ion process that it touches.
 Here is an example of how precipitation influences pH levels all over the United States.

 Concrete and adhesive manufacturers produce guidelines which installers must consider before proceeding with a certain product in a certain region.
-Changes in local weather, humidity and seasons all influences the success of flooring installation involving concrete.
+Changes in local weather, humidity and seasons all influence the success of flooring installation involving concrete.
 Field pH, as defined above by the US Geological Survey, differs all over the world.

 Ensure that the manufacturers’ guidelines make your chosen flooring product compatible with all variables, including pH and RH.